-According to the 2018 Los Angeles Trade Numbers, Los Angeles International Airport’s trade totaled $10.29 billion for the month of September, $89.88 billion through September of 2018, and $114.37 billion for all of 2017, based on the latest annual data available, according to U.S. Census Bureau data analyzed by WorldCity.
+According to the 2020 Los Angeles Trade Numbers, Los Angeles International Airport’s trade with the world totaled 118.39 billion in 2019, based on the latest annual data available from the U.S Census Bureau as analyzed by WorldCity.
+This represents a $4 Billion increase from 2018.

 For more than 90 years, World Trade Week (WTW), an initiative of the L.A.
 Area Chamber of Commerce, has been the most extensive and unique program of its kind in the country.
 WTW dedicates itself to educating the public on the importance and benefits of global trade on the local and national economy through a series of educational programs and events.